3D printed houses? Food? How about a human ear?

 3D printing is a technique that adds layers of material to build an item that was designed using CAD software.
 Since this technique adds material, it is also called additive manufacturing.

 3D printing differs from the older, more traditional way of building items.
-Typically, items would be made by a subtractive process, much like sculpting away at clay.
+Typically, items would be made by a subtractive process, much like sculpting clay.
 But because you’re taking away material, this process is usually more expensive than an additive process that uses a set amount of plastic, metal, etc.

-3D printing in progressA 3D printer in use.
+A 3D printer in use.
 Osman Talha Dikya/Unsplash

 3D Printing as an Industrial-Level Solution

+Now, 3D printing is proving to have a vital and permanent role in product development by accelerating and improving the design, speeding up time-to-market, and reducing reliance on the global supply chain.
 It has spurred the use of rapid prototyping, which allows companies to create physical prototypes of a new product earlier in the design process.
 The technologies and materials available now can produce a close replica of the final product.
 This way, teams can fail fast as the feedback loop is shortened and improvements can be made quickly.

+Beyond rapid prototyping, product development teams can 3D-print end-use parts that are high-precision and functional in a fraction of the time and cost.
 Because of these benefits, governments around the world are turning to additive manufacturing to relieve the stress on the global supply chain and update the aging manufacturing sector.

-In the U.S., the Additive Manufacturing Forward program was formed in May 2022.
+In the U.S., the Additive Manufacturing (AM) Forward program was formed in May 2022.
 The initiative is to encourage a tighter partnership between original equipment manufacturers (OEMs) and SME suppliers.
-AM Forward aims to help companies invest in new additive machines, train workers and help standardize 3D printing, a major pain point preventing the industry from scaling up.
+AM Forward aims to help companies invest in new additive machines, train workers, and help standardize 3D printing, a major pain point preventing the industry from scaling up.

 The AM Forward briefing from the White House